niess/calzone/docs/source/geometry.rst

 For the sake of convenience, the values of geometry objects are subject to certain substitution rules, which are listed in :numref:`tab-geometry-substitutions`.
-To illustrate, a :external:py:class:`str` (which refers to a compatible file) can be substituted for any :external:py:class:`dict` value.
+To illustrate, a path-:external:py:class:`str` (refering to a file) can be substituted for any :external:py:class:`dict` value.
 Another useful rule is that a size-one :external:py:class:`dict` whose item key can be inferred, can be substituted with the item value.
 This occurs, for instance, for object values that have a